 Our research has been crucial to generate valuable intellectual property for Monash and significantly progress our NIH funded novel lipopeptide preclinical development program.
 We expected our research will lead to two clinical candidates that can be commercialised.
 This will in turn hasten the introduction of a lipopeptide antibiotic for the treatment of infections caused by Gram-negative ‘superbugs’ as a medicine for human use.

 Read more about Fighting Superbugs

-2015 Professor Chris Porter, Professor Colin Pouton and Professor Peter Scammells
+2015 Chris Porter, Colin Pouton and Peter Scammells